 You can depend on your agent and your insurance carrier to assist you during this time.
 Their No. 1 goal is to handle the claim with all parties in mind––satisfying and taking care of everyone.

-Claims Quality Analyst, Lauren Leggett, and Claims Trainer, Sherri Woodall, from Builders Mutual share how to assist your agent and your insurance carrier during this process.
+Sr. Claims Quality Assurance Analyst, Lauren Leggett, and Claims Manager, Operations, Sherri Woodall, from Builders Mutual share how to assist your agent and your insurance carrier during this process.
 As former claims adjusters, both industry experts offer steps and pointers to expedite your claim.

 Your To-Do Lists

-There are two major buckets for claims: Workers’ Compensation and Commercial, which includes auto, general liability, and inland marine.
+There are two major buckets for claims: Workers’ Compensation and Commercial, which includes auto, general liability, and property.
 Let’s review your to-do list for each when filing a claim.

 Workers’ Compensation Claims